 Figure 6.6 shows percentage share of youth employment by occupation.
 The figure shows that 34.2 percent of youths were employed as Services and Sales workers.
 Those employed as Plant and machine operators and assemblers accounted for 6.2 percent of the total employed youths.
-Craft and related trade workers accounted for 10.8 percent of the total employed youths while Technicians and associated professions accounted for 3.5 percent of the total employed youths.
+Craft and related trade workers accounted for 10.8 percent of the total employed youths while Technicians and

-Table 6.6 shows percentage distribution of employed youths by occupation in rural/ urban and sex All the occupations except Managers and Service and Sales workers occupation had a higher male proportion of employed youths than females.
+Table 6.6 shows percentage distribution of employed youths by occupation, rural/ urban and sex.
+All the occupations except Service and sales workers and Professionals had a higher male proportion of employed youths than females.